Discover Homestay in Turnham Green

 Experience New York pizza without taking a flight

-Serving possibly the best New York-style pizza this side of the Atlantic, Pizza Street is a favourite amongst locals and is pretty much always busy.
+Serving possibly the best New York-style pizza this side of the Atlantic, Pizza Treat (formerly Pizza Street) is a favourite amongst locals and is pretty much always busy.
 Wood-fired with chewy crusts and thin and crispy bases, these pizzas are absolutely to die for and can be eaten in or taken away.
 There’s a cocktail menu here too that’s not to be sniffed at, so consider taking your host family along for a nice evening out.

-If you are an international student, intern or professional looking for homestay (“host family”) accommodation in Turnham Green or close by, we would love to hear from you.
-Similarly, if you have a spare room in your home and are interested in hosting international students, please do get in touch with us.
+If you are an international student, intern or professional looking for homestay accommodation in Turnham Green or close by, we would love to hear from you.